-North American Spine offers a unique approach to the lumbar DND, in which a physician inserts a thin endoscope into the spinal canal, which allows the physician to maneuver to multiple areas of the spine, confirm the initial diagnosis and MRI report, and treat the area all in one short outpatient procedure.
+North American Spine offers a unique approach to the lumbar discectomy, in which a physician inserts a thin endoscope into the spinal canal, which allows the physician to maneuver to multiple areas of the spine, confirm the initial diagnosis and MRI report, and treat the area all in one short outpatient procedure.
 Please visit our dedicated Procedure section to view an animation of the procedure, read published medical research about the approach, and review patient testimonials.

 Below you can find general information about a lumbar discectomy and lumbar DND.

 Lumbar Disc and Neural Decompression